Dan K. Moore Distinguished Professor of Law in Jurisprudence and Ethics

 After several years of adjunct teaching at Seton Hall Law School while still in government practice, Muller moved to the University of Wyoming College of Law in 1994 to begin full-time teaching, specializing in criminal law and procedure and constitutional law.
 In 1997, the graduating class named him the Outstanding Faculty Member in the College of Law.

 From 2008 through 2011, Muller served at the law school as Associate Dean for Faculty Development.
-In both 2010 and 2011, he received the Frederick B. McCall Award for Teaching Excellence.
+In both 2010 and 2011, he received the Frederick B. McCall Award for Teaching Excellence, voted by the graduating classes.

 Many of Muller's papers are available online via SSRN.